 How to do a water change without killing fish

-We have freshwater in abundance in our homes - tap water - but there are a few key things you need to do to it first to make it safe for our fish and filters.
+We have freshwater in abundance in our homes - tap water - but there are a few key things you need to do to it first to make it safe for our fish and filters, and keep our fish healthy.

 This can be done in three ways.
 Fill a bucket with cold tapwater and place a heater in there, letting it warm the water overnight, add some water from the hot tap, or some boiled water from a kettle.
 Use a floating thermometer to double-check the temperature before using it for a water change.

 Tap water contains chlorine to kill bugs and make it safe for us to drink.
-That chlorine can also kill beneficial bacteria in our filters and harm fish, so we must always add a liquid dechlorinator (also known as tap safe,) every time we introduce new tapwater to our tanks.
+That chlorine can also kill beneficial bacteria in our filters and harm fish, so we must always add a liquid dechlorinator (also known as tap safe or water conditioner,) every time we introduce new tap water to a freshwater tank.

 Some water authorities have switched from using chlorine to chloramine which does a similar job but is even more stubborn to get rid of.
-Ask your water board which they use or only buy dechlorinators which treat chlorine and chloramine, to be on the safe side.
+Ask your water board which they use or only buy dechlorinators which treat chlorine and chloramine in freshwater tanks to be on the safe side.
 And if they treat chloramine they can also detoxify ammonia, so it's well worth having a bottle in your fish medicine cabinet.

 Gone are the days of goldfish bowls where you removed the fish, cleaned the whole bowl, then refilled it.
 Now when you’re instructed to carry out a water change it means a partial water change, leaving all the fish, plants and decor in the main tank.
 Its less stressful for the fish and important biological communities are left intact in the filter and the gravel.
 A 25% change is a good partial water change.
 Check temperature, dechlorinate and pour slowly back into the tank, and you should have no problems.